muratk5n/thirdwave/en/README.md

 Besides the GHG issue, farming takes up too much space and is likely bad for the environment.
 A new system could discourage it all.
-Limit ownership of land enough for shelter, the rest becomes public land, only automated, vertical farming is encouraged, meat production through lab-based methods.
+Limit ownership of land enough for shelter, non-farm production, the rest becomes public land, only automated, vertical farming is encouraged, meat production through lab-based methods.

 [[-]](2023/02/farming-dangers.html)